danfaenzi/perugia-2026-students/README.md

 Definitions introduced during the course are part of the syllabus: students should be able to state them precisely and use them in examples and proofs.

 The exam will contain one theoretical question, worth about **25% of the total mark**.
 It will be chosen from the following four topics.
+Examples and applications of the results can be part of the question.

 1. **Hilbert’s Nullstellensatz.**
    Proof of the Nullstellensatz, including the Rabinowitsch trick.